Could a Medicare Supplement Insurance Plan Help If You Have a Low Income?

 - Emergency care during foreign travel (at 80%, up to plan limits)

-Now let’s look at what these benefits would cost you without a Medicare Supplement plan.
+Now let’s look at what these benefits would cost you without a Medicare Supplement insurance plan.

 - $0 for days 1-60 of a hospital stay for each benefit period.

 - Under Medicare Part A, you typically pay $0 for days 1-20 in a skilled nursing facility for each benefit period.
-In 2017, you pay $164.50 coinsurance per day for days 21-100 in a skilled nursing facility for each benefit period.
+In 2019, you pay $170.50 coinsurance per day for days 21-100 in a skilled nursing facility for each benefit period.
 For days 101 and later you generally pay all costs.
-All Medicare Supplement plans except Plan A and Plan B cover skilled nursing facility coinsurance.
-(Note that Medicare Supplement Plan A and Plan B are not the same as Medicare Part A and Part B.)
+All Medicare Supplement insurance plans except Plan A and Plan B cover skilled nursing facility coinsurance.
+(Note that Medicare Supplement insurance Plan A and Plan B are not the same as Medicare Part A and Part B.)

-- The Medicare Part A deductible is $1,316 for each benefit period in 2017.
-All Medicare Supplement plans except Medicare Supplement Plan A cover the Medicare Part A deductible at least 50%.
-The Medicare Part B deductible is $183 per year in 2017.
-Only Medicare Supplement Plans C and F cover the Part B deductible.
+- The Medicare Part A deductible is $1,364 for each benefit period in 2019.
+All Medicare Supplement plans except Medicare Supplement insurance Plan A cover the Medicare Part A deductible at least 50%.
+The Medicare Part B deductible is $185 per year in 2019.
+Only Medicare Supplement insurance Plans C and F cover the Part B deductible.*

 - An excess charge is the difference between the amount a health-care provider is legally permitted to charge and the Medicare-approved amount.
-Only two Medicare Supplement plans, F and G, cover the Part B excess charge.
+Only two Medicare Supplement insurance plans, F* and G, may cover Medicare Part B excess charges.

 - In general, Medicare does not cover health care you get when traveling outside the U.S. and its territories.
-You would have to pay out-of-pocket for all your foreign travel health expenses without additional insurance like a Medicare Supplement policy.
-Medicare Supplement Plans C, D, F, G, M and N cover may cover medical emergencies during foreign travel up to 80%, up to plan limits.
+You would have to pay out-of-pocket for all your foreign travel health expenses without additional insurance like a Medicare Supplement insurance plan.
+Medicare Supplement insurance plans C*, D, F*, G, M and N cover may cover medical emergencies during foreign travel up to 80%, up to plan limits.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.